plone/volto/README.md

 To start a new project using Volto, follow the [Plone installation documentation](https://6.docs.plone.org/install/install-from-packages.html).

-## Contributing to Volto

-To contribute to the Volto project by writing code, documentation, translations, and so on, please read [Contributing to Plone](https://6.docs.plone.org/contributing/index.html) and [Contributing to Volto](https://6.docs.plone.org/volto/contributing/index.html).

-For newcomers to Volto, Plone, or open source software, you must read and follow [First-time contributors](https://6.docs.plone.org/contributing/first-time.html).

-Since December 2023, this repository has a monorepo structure.
-Volto itself is treated as a library and you can find it in the `packages/volto` folder.

 ## Documentation

 You can find the latest documentation at [https://6.docs.plone.org/](https://6.docs.plone.org/volto/index.html).

 For links to trainings and videos, see [Other learning resources](https://6.docs.plone.org/volto/getting-started/others.html).

 ## Supported Plone, Python, and Plone REST API versions